-This report outlines the portfolio plans for future service delivery, along with the approach being taken to delivering service improvements and cost efficiency for the Social Care and Health portfolio, and the Public Health element of the Public Health and Protection portfolio.
+This report outlines the portfolio plans for future service delivery, along with the approach being taken to delivering service improvements and cost efficiency for the Social Care and Health portfolio.
 This includes Cabinet's draft revenue budget options and draft capital programme for 2014/15 for consultation, for the panel to consider and make recommendations to Cabinet if they so choose.